 #7 Letting Go of Our Burdens

-The last thing to let go on the way to healing after loss is our burdens.
+The last thing to let go of on the way to healing after loss is our burdens.
 When we are in a season of grief and pain, so many things can become a burden.
 Sometimes, even daily life with all its demands and activities can feel like an enormous burden.

 The Lord calls us to unburden ourselves in His presence, laying our worries, cares, and burdens at His feet.
 He longs to give us peace and strength to walk on the road of transition, healing, and growth.